bishwojeet2009/fashionMart/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.18.

+## Note:

+This project uses the FakeStoreAPI (https://fakestoreapi.com/docs), which provides a mock API to test the project's functionality.
+However, it does not allow modifications to its database.
+Changes made for testing will not be persisted in the database.

 ## Project Dependencies:

 The project includes the following key dependencies as specified in the package.json: